retrostreams/android-retrostreams/README.md

 ![](art/streamsupport-sf.png)

-android-retrostreams is a fork of the [streamsupport library](https://sourceforge.net/projects/streamsupport/) targeted at Android developers who want to take advantage of Android 3.0 desugar toolchain's capability to use interface default & static methods across Jar file boundaries.
+android-retrostreams is a fork of the [streamsupport library](https://sourceforge.net/projects/streamsupport/) targeted at Android developers who want to take advantage of Android Studio 3.0 desugar toolchain's capability to use interface default & static methods across Jar file boundaries.

-Utilizing this feature of desugar the streamsupport API can be even more aligned with the original Java 8 / 9 API exposed in the java.util.function and java.util.stream packages.
+Utilizing this feature of desugar, the streamsupport API can be even more aligned with the original Java 8 / 9 API exposed in the java.util.function and java.util.stream packages.
 That allows for Android app's code to be much more in accordance with the standard Java 8 / 9 usage than it is now possible with the original streamsupport API (which is bound by the restrictions of supporting Java 6).